postcss/postcss/docs/plugins.md

 * [`postcss-class-prefix`] adds a prefix/namespace to class selectors.
 * [`postcss-attribute-selector-prefix`] adds a prefix to attribute selectors
 * [`postcss-currency`] replaces name of currency with symbols.
+* [`postcss-extract-value`] extracts values from css properties and puts them into variables.
 * [`postcss-fakeid`] transforms `#foo` IDs to attribute selectors `[id="foo"]`.
 * [`postcss-filter-stream`] blacklist files / folders that you don't want to process with a PostCSS plugin.